JoseCuevasBtos/Serre-l-adic-Representations/style_guide.md

 1. Preserve the maximum of 80 characters per line inside the main matter (in `template.sty` it may be exceeded).
 1. For inline math use `$...$`, for display math use `\[...\]`.
+1. Avoid the use of `\displaystyle` unless strictly necessary.
+If an equation is inline and too big, just make it display.
 1. Use `\strong{...}` for definitions, and `\emph{...}` for highlights.
    **Never** use `\textbf` nor `\textit`.
 1. Follow definitions with `\index{}`.